-1.Take the pressure off yourself.
 Take things slowly, one step at a time.
-Don’t worry about what other people think.
-Most people are too busy thinking about themselves to worry about what you’re doing.
+Don’t worry about what other people may think and don’t rush.
 Give yourself time to overcome your issues so you can work through things productively.
 This may mean giving yourself small, attainable goals that help you on your way.

 Comments will be approved before showing up.